nicoleli26/KitchenKorner/README.md

 ### User Interface
-Homepage: Contains the users feed, with access to messages, cookbook, profile, and search.
+Homepage: Contains the users feed, with access to messages, cookbook, profile, and search.<br>
-Create Account: Includes a form to create an account for the app.
+Create Account: Includes a form to create an account for the app.<br>
-Rating & Comments page: Allows users to leave comments and ratings on posts.
+Rating & Comments page: Allows users to leave comments and ratings on posts.<br>
-Direct Messaging: Users can see and write messages.
+Direct Messaging: Users can see and write messages.<br>
-Create Posts: Allows users to create a post with a recipe.
+Create Posts: Allows users to create a post with a recipe.<br>
-Search: Allows users to directly search up other users.
+Search: Allows users to directly search up other users.<br>
-Filters: Allows users to find recipes based on requirements they select in the filter.
+Filters: Allows users to find recipes based on requirements they select in the filter.<br>
-Recipe: Shows user a singular recipe they pull up.
+Recipe: Shows user a singular recipe they pull up.<br>
-Make Post: Allows users to create a new post.
+Make Post: Allows users to create a new post.<br>
-Account: Allows users to look at their own profile.
+Account: Allows users to look at their own profile.<br>

 ### Endpoints & Action

 #### GET
-Return a list of followers for a specific user
+Return a list of followers for a specific user<br>
-Return a list of all recipes
+Return a list of all recipes<br>
-Return the details of the given recipe
+Return the details of the given recipe<br>
-Return a list of all ingredients
+Return a list of all ingredients<br>
-Return details of ingredient
+Return details of ingredient<br>
-Return a list of all recipes saved under a users cookbook Returns all the users tagged in one post
+Return a list of all recipes saved under a users cookbook<br>
+Returns all the users tagged in one post<br>
-Returns all comments under a post
+Returns all comments under a post<br>
-Returns the comment of a specific user under a post Returns all ratings under a post
+Returns the comment of a specific user under a post<br>
+Returns all ratings under a post<br>
-Returns posts without the specified keywords
+Returns posts without the specified keywords<br>
-Returns posts with the specified keywords
+Returns posts with the specified keywords<br>
-Return all ingredients in a recipe
+Return all ingredients in a recipe<br>
-Returns direct message from sender
+Returns direct message from sender<br>
-Returns external message from user
+Returns external message from user<br>
-Returns a list of all the posts on a users feed
+Returns a list of all the posts on a users feed<br>

 #### POST
-Adding a new user who joins the platform
+Adding a new user who joins the platform<br>
-Adding a new follower to a user
+Adding a new follower to a user<br>
-Adding a new ingredient into a recipe
+Adding a new ingredient into a recipe<br>
-Adding a new recipe to the cookbook
+Adding a new recipe to the cookbook<br>
-Create a post with a recipe
+Create a post with a recipe<br>
-Specific user adding a comment to a post
+Specific user adding a comment to a post<br>
-Adding a new rating about the actual time to a post Adding a new rating about the actual difficulty to a post Create a new filter for keywords to filter out by Create a new filter to search for posts with recipes including the specified keywords Sending a direct message to a user
+Adding a new rating about the actual time to a post<br>
+Adding a new rating about the actual difficulty to a post<br>
+Create a new filter for keywords to filter out by<br>
+Create a new filter to search for posts with recipes including the specified keywords<br>
+Sending a direct message to a user<br>
-Sending external message
+Sending external message<br>

 #### PUT
-Update attributes for this {recipe_id}
+Update attributes for this {recipe_id}<br>
-Update the price of an ingredient
+Update the price of an ingredient<br>
-Update average taste rating of a post
+Update average taste rating of a post<br>
-Update average overall rating of actual time on a post Update average overall rating of actual difficulty on a Update keywords to filter out of recipes in posts Update keywords to filter into post recipes
+Update average overall rating of actual time on a post<br>
+Update average overall rating of actual difficulty on a<br>
+Update keywords to filter out of recipes in posts<br>
+Update keywords to filter into post recipes<br>
-Update the feed with new posts
+Update the feed with new posts<br>

 #### DELETE
-Delete user from platform
+Delete user from platform<br>
-Follower unfollows the followee
+Follower unfollows the followee<br>
-User removing a recipe from their cookbook
+User removing a recipe from their cookbook<br>
-Mark a post as archived
+Mark a post as archived<br>
-Turn off comments under a post
+Turn off comments under a post<br>
-Delete a comment under a post from a specific user Delete the rating on a pos
+Delete a comment under a post from a specific user<br>
+Delete the rating on a pos<br>
-Delete/remove the filter
+Delete/remove the filter<br>
-Delete/remove the filter
+Delete/remove the filter<br>

 #### Authors - SnacAttac
-Amelia Willmann - @ameliawillmann
+Amelia Willmann - @ameliawillmann<br>
-Nicole Li - @nicoleli26
+Nicole Li - @nicoleli26<br>
-Sahithi Gaddam - @sahithigaddam
+Sahithi Gaddam - @sahithigaddam<br>
 Catherina Haast - @caphaast